LibrariesHacked/library-carpentry/README.md

 First, identify people on your table who can help: you will all be working from the same material, so someone around you may have mastered the point you are stuck at.
 Second, there are helpers on hand to help if those around you can't.

 We'll take regular breaks to give people the opportunity for refreshment.
-Don't worry if you find you've got stuck on something - use a break to ask for help (or if it's a presentation do interrupt if anything needs clarification).
+Don't worry if you find you've got stuck on something - use a break to ask for help (or if it's a presentation, interrupt if anything needs clarification).

 We encourage you to finish up or repeat tasks after class timem as well.
 These materials are published in order to be available all the time.
 You can revisit them whenever you like.